felixfuyihui/AISHELL-4/README.md

     @article{fu2021aishell,
-             title={AISHELL-4: An Open Source Dataset for Speech Enhancement, Separation, Recognition and Speaker Diarization in Conference Scenario}, author={Fu, Yihui and Cheng, Luyao and Lv, Shubo and Jv, Yukai and Kong, Yuxiang and Chen, Zhuo and Hu, Yanxin and Xie, Lei and Wu, Jian and Bu, Hui and others}, journal={arXiv preprint arXiv:2104.03603},
+             title={AISHELL-4: An Open Source Dataset for Speech Enhancement, Separation, Recognition and Speaker Diarization in Conference Scenario}, author={Fu, Yihui and Cheng, Luyao and Lv, Shubo and Jv, Yukai and Kong, Yuxiang and Chen, Zhuo and Hu, Yanxin and Xie, Lei and Wu, Jian and Bu, Hui and Xin, Xu and Jun, Du and Jingdong Chen}, journal={arXiv preprint arXiv:2104.03603},
-             year={2021}
+             year={2021},
+             conference={Interspeech2021, Brno, Czech Republic, Aug 30 - Sept 3, 2021}
              }
+The paper is available at https://arxiv.org/abs/2104.03603

 ## Contributors